projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

 performance.
 This tutorial describes how to run VxWorks as the User VM on the ACRN hypervisor based on Clear Linux 29970 (ACRN tag v1.1).

-.. note:: You'll need to be a WindRiver* customer and have purchased VxWorks to follow this tutorial.
+.. note:: You'll need to be a Wind River* customer and have purchased VxWorks to follow this tutorial.

 Steps for Using VxWorks as User VM
 **********************************